For You — Home

 • Month 3+: Burnout.
 The kind where you don't just feel tired — you feel like you never want to see another car again.
 This is where techs quit the trade entirely.
 Not because they couldn't do the work, but because they never recovered from it.

-I've watched this exact progression in dozens of techs over 25 years.
+This progression plays out across the trade constantly.
 It always follows the same pattern, and it always ends the same way: something breaks.
 A shoulder, a marriage, or the will to keep going.

 The Side Job Math (For Real This Time)